-- 2.11 There are two merchant businesses at Mortimers Cross; one selling building materials and the second Oak timber products and wood burning stoves.
+- 2.12 There are two merchant businesses at Mortimers Cross; one selling building materials and the second Oak timber products and wood burning stoves.
 There are two public houses and restaurants The Riverside Inn beside Aymestrey bridge and The Mortimers Cross Inn at Mortimers Cross.
 Breedon Group operates a substantial quarrying business at Leinthall Earls, where Tarmac also has a concrete mixing plant.
-These are the biggest individual sources of employment in the Parish. - 2.12 There are numerous farms within the Parish, these provide employment opportunities for both the immediate family and varying levels of seasonal work abd in some areas of the Parish they are the main employer from within the Parish.
+These are the biggest individual sources of employment in the Parish. - 2.13 Evidence gathered for the Parish Plan suggested that some 60% of people of working age in the Parish were self-employed.
+The single largest employer is tourism with commerce and industry second and then farming.
+There are numerous farms within the Parish these provide employment opportunities for both the immediate family and varying levels of seasonal work.
 They employ contract workers, usually with their own tractor or equipment, for seasonal work.
 There are a number of such contract workers living within the Parish.
-A number of small scale businesses are associated with travel and tourism and offer bed and breakfast or log cabin accommodation.
 Several residents work from home in a range of businesses from arts and crafts to professional consultancy and are mainly self-employed.
-Evidence gathered for the Parish Plan suggested that some 60% of people of working age in the Parish were self-employed.